-For example, there are some older neighborhoods located adjacent to the Chester Creek Greenbelt, which is owned by the Municipality of Anchorage.
+For example, there are some older neighborhoods located adjacent to the Chester Creek Greenbelt, which is owned by Municipality of Anchorage.
 These particular neighborhoods are located in a triple natural hazard area with a floodplain, a landslide area, and in a Seismic Hazard Zone 4 or 5.
 There is both a shallow landslide risk area and a deep translational landslide risk area (Bootlegger Cove Special Landslide Hazard Area), which encompasses Government Hill, Downtown Anchorage, South Addition, North Star, Chester Creek, and Turnagain Heights.

 Figure 8 This map is dated December 2006.
-USGS is updating the Seismic Hazard Maps for Alaska.